A Zoom hearing for her domestic violence case went viral. Now people are blaming her, she says.

 Lindsey has started an online fundraiser that she says will help her move out of the area and get good therapy.
 “I want my fundraiser to be able to raise awareness on what a victim goes through, the reasons they stay,” Lindsey wrote on Facebook.

-The cover photo, she said, is a picture of her 4-year-old daughter, who had started asking why mom was crying all the time.
+The cover photo, she said, is a picture of her 4-year-old daughter, who had started asking why her mom was crying all the time.
 Lindsey said she put her daughter in the care of family after a nasty fight in December.

 But she loved Harris, she said.